ardsilva/java_react_api/README.md

-# Spring boot + ReactJS API applicantion
+# Spring boot + ReactJS API application

 ## Pre conditions
 java: >=17 (If you need to install in UNIX system, `https://sdkman.io/`)